Beneath the water since I was a boy

 One of my favorite don't-get-too-far-away-from-the-garden reminders: I heard a story a long time ago about a research done on alcohol.
 Lab mice were turned into alcoholics and divided into two sets.
 Each had access to food, water and alcohol, the only difference being the quality of food.
 One set were given processed and poor quality food, the other fresh vegetables, fruits, grains and seeds etc. The results showed the junk food clan continued to prefer alcohol over water.
 The other closer to the garden clan gave up the alcohol for water.
 This would suggest nothing else is needed but diet, but humans generally are not that lucky to have unlimited access to fresh, wholesome nutritious food and water and have so many choices to consider.

 I like to use the lab mice story for myself.
-Not that I'd suggest, this, just saying this is generally how I go about building my brain mapping plan to stay clear of the edge of no return as a base point to build on making better food choices.
+Not that I'd suggest, this, just saying this is generally how I go about building my brain mapping plan to make better food choices.
 Along with keeping in mind a running list of anti inflammatory friendly foods including dark leafy greens, greens, grapes, apple including the peel (fall in MN many good apples around that have not been treated to death), blueberries, and berries in general, fresh garlic, ginger and tumeric in everything possible, wild salmon and other wild fish, fresh cherries, sweet potatoes, ground flax, chia frescos, coconut water and hemp seeds (keep that old farm rope hemp wild going for the seeds - huge top of the list anti-inflammatory properties), yams and squash, making up own spices with cayenne and kelp/seaweeds and salts.

 Can't wait to see what the Kelly Farm's new Farm Lab Garden facility develops into for students.. http://www.mnhs.org/kelleyfarm